adamwillows/academic-profile/content/_index.md

 action_link: /about
 action_type: text
 description: I am a theologian and philosopher specialising in ethics, philosophical theology and interdisciplinary engagement with the sciences.
 My work focuses on moral character and agency.
 full_description: I am a theologian and philosopher specialising in ethics, philosophical theology and interdisciplinary engagement with the sciences.
 [My work](/publications/) focuses on moral character and agency.
 My goal is to improve our understanding of ourselves as moral creatures – who we are, what we do and why. <br><br> I received my PhD from [Durham University](https://www.durham.ac.uk/departments/academic/theology-religion/) in 2015 and have also worked at the [University of Notre Dame](https://theology.nd.edu/), the [University of Leeds](https://ahc.leeds.ac.uk/philosophy) and the [University of Winchester](https://www.winchester.ac.uk/About-Us/Leadership-and-governance/Our-faculties/hss/SHAP/philosophy-religion-ethics/).
-In August 2024 I will be taking up the post of Lecturer in Christianity and Ethics at the [University of Bristol](https://www.bristol.ac.uk/religion/).
+I am now a Lecturer in Christianity and Ethics at the [University of Bristol](https://www.bristol.ac.uk/religion/).

 image_left: false
 images: